marcorichetta/talks/slidev/slides.md

 - **New Python Users**: The tutorials provide a structured path to learn Python.
 - **Educators and Newcomers**: Programming is being taught at an increasingly younger age.
 Being able to teach Python to young people in their native language is a big plus.
-- **Contributing to Open Source**: It's a great way to get started in open source.
+- **Contributing to Open Source**: This is not directly on translation, but it's a great way to get started in open source.
-- **Other Contributors**: I took a lot of inspiration from the 🇵🇹 translation
+- **Other Contributors**: I took a lot of inspiration from the 🇵🇹 translation to find more apropiate terms
 </v-clicks>
 -->